-Flexibility applied on system services
+Flexibility applied on ancillary services

 CINELDI aims to develop methods and models for cost effective integration of flexible resources in smart distribution grids, and to develop concepts and solutions for utilizing flexible resources in different market products and ancillary services.
-To achieve this, different technologies and marked options needs to be tested and verified in real environments.
+To achieve this, different technologies and market options needs to be tested and verified in real environments.